What is a proof?

 - This is a complete and unambiguous description of n in

-fourteen words, contradicting the fact that n was supposed not
+fourteen words, contradicting the fact that n was

 to have such a description!